 The unit is days.
 Hours and seconds can be specified with decimal places (e.g. 4.5 is equivalent to "4 days and 12 hours").
 Precision is 1 second.
 The maximum value is 24855 days.

-UNLIMITED: Not reusable (but ignore these if PASSWORD\REUSE\MAX is also UNLIMITED)
+UNLIMITED: Not reusable (However, if PASSWORD\REUSE\MAX is also UNLIMITED, the password can be reused without restriction)

 PASSWORD\REUSE\MAX